 If you’re a not-so-secret snacker, don’t worry, there are loads of low Syn Slimming World snacks that won’t derail your weight loss.
 Swap unhealthy snacks for healthier Slimming World snacks and you’ll soon see a difference on the scales.

-Hi-fi bars: These tasty treat bars come in a range of flavours, including Salted Caramel, Rocky Road and Chocolate Orange.
-You can buy them from group or the Slimming World Online shop.
+Hi-fi bars: These tasty treat bars come in a range of delicious flavours – you can buy them from group or the Slimming World Online shop.

 Slimming World pancakes: Light, fluffy and only 2½ Syns per serving.